I-V Curves: A Guide to Measurement

 For example, the open-circuit voltage and short-circuit current are the values at which the I-V curve intercepts the x and y axes respectively.
 Furthermore, the gradient of the curve at each point can be used to estimate the series and shunt resistances.
-If you need to characterise solar cell devices, the Ossila Solar Cell I-V Test System is a quick and easy way to get started.
+If you need to characterise solar cell devices, the Ossila Solar Cell I-V Test System coupled with the Ossila Solar Simulator is a quick and easy way to get started.

 For more information on the measurement and analysis of solar cells, see our solar cell guide.